 In order to carry out this ordinance, certain zones are hereby created and established, which include land lying beneath the Airport Land Use Zones as they apply to the current Airport Layout Plan for McWhirter Field.
 Such zones are shown on the McWhirter Field Aviation Overlay Land Use Zones Map.
-An area located in more than one of the zones described herein is considered to be only in the zone with the most restrictive limitation.
-The various Airport Land Use Zones are hereby established:
+An area located in more than one of the zones described herein is considered to be only in the zone with the more most restrictive limitation.
+The various Airport Land Use Zones are hereby established and defined as follows: